jamesotto852/tldr/README.md

 This package includes a Roxygen2 extension which allows for the creation of **tldr** documentation files from Roxygen skeletons.
-This is done via `tldr_roclet()` and custom Roxygen tags `@paramtldr` and `@exampletldr`.
+This is done via `tldr_roclet()` and custom Roxygen tags such as `@paramtldr` and `@exampletldr`.
-Right now, the implementation of the extension is located in `/inst/roxygen-ext/roxygen-extension.R`—it is not currently being exported.
 Once the system for documentation is more stable, we will be writing a guide on its use for other developers.
 For an example of what a package with **tldr**-style documentation looks like, there is another package,
 <a href="https://Github.com/jamesotto852/tldrExample">**tldrExample**</a>,
-which exports several simple functions with Roxygen skeletons that produce **tldr** documentation.
+which exports several simple objects with Roxygen skeletons that produce **tldr** documentation.

 ## How it works